History of Abergavenny Borough Band

 By 1969, the Band had a lot of very enthusiastic youngsters and were ready to start contesting again, although the Band crossed the border to Gloucester to start off.

 By 1972 the Band had entered the Welsh Regional Championships and took second prize at the Brangwyn Hall in Swansea - qualifying to represent Wales at the National Championships later that year.
 This was the first of twelve subsequent appearances at the National Championships.

 Over the next ten years the Band moved up through the various sections until in 1982, it reached the championship section.
 Since 1982, the Band has maintained its position in either the first or championship sections.

 Eric remained at the helm of the Band for 38 years, retiring from contesting in 1997, although he continued to conduct for non-competitive engagements for some time after this.

 Following Eric's retirement from contesting the Band were then priviledged to work with a range of professional conductors including Steve Sykes, Brian Howard and Philip Harper.
 In 2002, the Band were also fortunate enough to secure the conducting services of a very young David Childs for the Welsh Regionals.
 This was David's competitive conducting debut, and he successfully lead the Band to first prize.

-The present Musical Director, appointed in 2015, is Alun F Williams, formerly the head of Gwent Music Support Service and the Bands' Resident Conductor is Lana Tingay who also MD of the Youth Band.
+The present Musical Director, appointed in November 2016, is Sean O'Neil ARCM (Honours) who is head of Brass & Wind at Gwent Music Support Service and the Bands' Resident Conductor is Lana Tingay who is also MD of the Youth Band.